Anton La Vin

 Anton La Vin is a rugby union player who currently plays for Eastern Suburbs RUFC in the New South Wales Shute Shield competition.

 La Vin has represented Australia at Schoolboys, Under 19 & Under 21 level and has also represented the Classic Wallabies in the World Rugby Classic held in Bermuda in 2011 & 2012 claiming the World Rugby Classic title alongside rugby greats Matt Dunning, Andrew Johns & Brad Fittler.

-He is a versatile back who predominantly plays 12 or 13 but can also play wing or fullback.

-La Vin played his 100th 1st Grade game for Easts in 2012 becoming No.54 to achieve this in the clubs proud 102-year history.

 La Vin is a Sydney representative player who has also played for the Australian Barbarians.